Learn English from Popular Music Videos: 6 Super Fun Sites

 Plus, it remembers what you have already watched and suggests more videos based on that information.
 It is like having a little language coach all to yourself!

 Are you always on the go?
-Take your music and English learning with you with the FluentU mobile app.
+Take your music and English learning with you with the FluentU mobile app for iOS or for Android.

 LyricsTraining is a website that teaches you English words and phrases by following along with the lyrics of your favorite songs.

 After choosing a music video, you choose your level (beginner, intermediate, advanced or expert).
-As soon as the music video starts you have to listen and complete the lyrics by typing them in.
+As soon as the music video starts you have to complete the lyrics by typing them in.

 I spent hours playing with Ed Sheeran’s “Shape of You.”